julawson/conservation_farming_totoaba/README.md

 Output file :

-* `parameters.csv`: baselin parameters for model run.
+* `parameters.csv`: baseline parameters for model run.

 ## Conservation farming analysis (script: `2_Model.Rmd`)
 This script runs the model for our baseline calibration.